ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 names, the same SCT may be stored multiple times.

 When the client later connects to an HTTPS server it again receives a set of SCTs.
-The client MUST add new SCTs from known logs to its store of SCTs for the individual domain name contacted.
-The client MUST send to the server SCTs in the store that are associated with that domain name but which were not received from that server.
+The client MUST add to its store those SCTs that are issued by known logs and associate them with the exact domain name contacted, as described above.
+The client MUST send to the server SCTs in the store that are associated with that domain name unless they were received from that server in the current TLS session.

 \[TODO: fix the above paragraph -- it is vague and confusing. maybe an example including a client caching at most one SCT per host+log